joeynguyen/vite-react-express-docker-boilerplate/README.md

 - `3001` for the server
 - `3000` for the client

-You can configure the server port by setting the `PORT` environment variable.
-Creating a `.env` file is supported.
-You can copy `.env.example` to `.env`.
+You can configure the server port by setting the `PORT` environment variable in `.env`.

 | KEY  | VALUE                                                         |
 | ---- | ------------------------------------------------------------- |